BobaBoard/boba-docs/docs/users/howto/identities.md

 <cite>- Lavender Town Resident</cite></blockquote>

 These identities remain anonymous publicly.
 No user can click through the pseudonym or avatar to a profile, nor can they connect any specific posts, comments, or contributions to your account.
 However, you remain identifiable within the thread; there's no need for awkward "same anon" identifiers or "OP here" work arounds.
+Not only does having anonymity in a fandom space allow you to be as weird as you want, but it also allows you to post without anxiety about being *too active* or *not active enough*.
+If you post hundreds of times in a day or disappear for three months, people won't necessarily know.

 :::caution